savetheclocktower/atom-inline-autocomplete-textmate/README.md

 Yes.
 TextMate binds autocompletion to the <kbd>Esc</kbd> key, but <kbd>Esc</kbd> is already used for several things in Atom, so if we’re not careful we run the risk of breaking those other functions.

-When this package activates, we check if `inline-autocomplete-textmate:cycle` is mapped to <kbd>Esc</kbd>.
-If it is, we use some heuristics to limit the situations in which we trigger autocompletion:
+Hence there’s a setting called “Escape-key mode” that is enabled my default.
+In this mode, the package will ignore an <kbd>Esc</kbd> keypress if it thinks that the user pressed it for a different reason.
+For example:

 1. <kbd>Esc</kbd> can be used to dismiss the Find and Replace panel, so we skip autocompletion when any text is selected.
 2. <kbd>Esc</kbd> can be used to cancel a multi-cursor operation, so we skip autocompletion when there is more than one cursor.
 (Autocompletion operates only on the last cursor anyway, so this is no great loss.)
 3. <kbd>Esc</kbd> can be used to dismiss notifications, so we skip autocompletion when notifications are present.

-Remember: the package will only behave this way when mapped to <kbd>Esc</kbd>.
-If you disable the default keymap and map `inline-autocomplete-textmate:cycle` to a different key, none of these caveats apply.
+If you disable the default key binding and map `inline-autocomplete-textmate:cycle` to a different key, you should disable this setting.

 [textmate]: http://blog.macromates.com/2012/clever-completion/
 [inline-autocomplete]: https://github.com/alexchee/atom-inline-autocomplete